shivannis/xandr-docs-public/xandr-docs/articles/monetize/vertical-video-creatives.md

 ---
-Title : Vertical Video Creatives
+title: Microsoft Monetize - Vertical Video Creatives
-Description : Vertical video formats are designed for display on smartphones, and use ms.date: 10/28/2023 an aspect ratio that can either be square, or longer than it is wide.
+description: Learn how Vertical videos can be displayed either in a "native" or full-screen mode. ms.date: 10/28/2023
 ---

-# Vertical Video Creatives
+# Microsoft Monetize - Vertical video creatives

 Vertical video formats are designed for display on smartphones, and use an aspect ratio that can either be square, or longer than it is wide.